What is Intern Housing?

 Additionally, predicting the lifestyle habits of residents is impossible.
 Therefore, we cannot match you with someone based on such preferences such as how clean they are, what time they wake up or go to bed, etc. After all roommates within your unit have checked in, you will be able to discuss personal habits and complete a roommate agreement.

-Can I stay past August 2?
+Can I stay past August 1?

-No. We cannot offer an extension to stay past Saturday, August 2, in order to prepare spaces for incoming UNC Charlotte students who are moving in the same weekend.
-Any interns still on campus will need to move out by 12:00PM NOON on Saturday, August 2.
+No. We cannot offer an extension to stay past Saturday, August 1, in order to prepare spaces for incoming UNC Charlotte students who are moving in the same weekend.
+Any interns still on campus will need to move out by 12:00PM NOON on Saturday, August 1.

-How do I change my dates?
+Can I change my dates?

-You can change your check in or checkout date until April 30th, and only if the space is available.
-After that, all date changes must be approved by Housing and Residence Life to ensure we can accommodate your request and to discuss how it will affect your balance.
-Requests for date changes can be sent to hrlconferences@charlotte.edu or updated by logging back into your application.
+Starting May 1, all requests for changes must be approved to ensure we can accommodate your request and to discuss how it will affect your balance.
+Requests for date changes can be sent to hrlconferences@charlotte.edu.

 What are the legal obligations and policies regarding Intern Housing?